noopur-zambare/Signal-Prcessing/README.md

 # Signal-Processing
-* This code has been wriiten in Python.
+* This code has been written in Python.
 * Code has capcity to denoise and deblur the given input signal.
 * For better visualization of the curves, graphs have beeen plotted.